-Tracts are eligible for the program if they are located wholly or partially within the Forest Legacy Area (FLA) for the state.
+Tracts are eligible for the program if they are located wholly or partially within the designated Forest Legacy Area (FLA) for the state.
 A map of the current FLA is found in the appendix of this document (FLA shown in green).
 The potential landowner applicant or the Project Advocate should examine the map to determine if the tract appears to be within the FLA.
-If the eligibility of the tract cannot be determined from examining this map, contact DOF to determine if the tract falls within the FLA.
+If the eligibility of the tract cannot be determined from examining this map, contact the DOF Forest Legacy Program coordinator to determine if the tract falls within the FLA.